The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 Caleb Desnoyers, Moncton (Quebec Maritimes Junior Hockey League)

-If the name sounds familiar it should, as Caleb Desnoyers’ older brother Elliot is a Flyers prospect and currently playing with the Lehigh Valley Phantoms.
-The younger Desnoyers plays a detailed 200-foot game like his brother and combines it with much better skating and playmaking skills in a bigger frame (6-2, 172 pounds).
+If the name sounds familiar, it should.
+Desnoyers’ older brother Elliot is a Flyers prospect and is currently playing with the Lehigh Valley Phantoms.
+The younger Desnoyers plays a detailed 200-foot game like his brother and combines it with much better skating and playmaking skills in a bigger frame (6-2, 172).

 While Desnoyers has taken a big step forward offensively this season for Moncton with 35 goals and 84 points and thinks the game at a high level, his skating, puck skills, and offensive ceiling all fall below those of Misa, Hagens, and Frondell.